 In this post, I am also presenting detailed information on all vibration terms such as definitions, mechanical vibration forms, and implementations.

 Most of us are familiar with vibration; a vibrating object moves to and fro, back and forth.
 A vibrating object oscillates.

-At other times machine vibration can be unintended and lead to machine damage.
-Most times machine vibration is unintended and undesirable.
+At other times, machine vibration can be unintended and lead to machine damage.
+Most of the time, machine vibration is unintended and undesirable.
 This article is about the monitoring of undesirable machine vibration.